polkadot-fellows/RFCs/text/0146-deflationary-fee-proposal.md

-# RFC-XXXX: Deflationary Transaction Fee Model for Relay- and System Chains
+# RFC-0146: Deflationary Transaction Fee Model for Relay- and System Chains

 |                 |                                                                                             |
 | --------------- | ------------------------------------------------------------------------------------------- |